 Select item specifics such as "brand" or "manufacturer" from the list.

-If an item specific you need doesn't appear in the list, click the Add your own item specific link and enter a unique item specific name (such as "toe type" or "country of origin") and at least one value (such as "open toe" or "France").
+If an item specific you need doesn't appear in the list, click Add your own item specific.
+Enter a unique item specific name (such as "toe type" or "country of origin"), and at least one value (such as "open toe" or "France").

 You can add up to 15 item specifics.
 Include as many item specifics as you can.
 The more specifics you use, the easier it is for buyers to find your items.

 You don't need to use all the item specifics that appear in a list.
 If an item specific doesn't apply to your item, you can just ignore it and it won't appear in your final listing.